-The awards ceremony is planned for July 10, 2013 at 1:00 pm in the Pentagon auditorium.
-We look forward to recognizing both military and civilian personnel for their outstanding accomplishments to improve the environmental performance of the Department.
-My point of contact for the awards is Mr. Shah Choudhury, (571) 372-6809, or Shah.Choudhury@osd.mil.
+Due to anticipated travel and budgetary constraints we are not planning a formal 2014 Pentagon ceremony.
+My staff will work with your staffs on appropriate means in lieu of a formal ceremony to recognize both military and civilian personnel for their outstanding accomplishments to improve the environmental performance of the Department.
+My point of contact for the 2014 Secretary of Defense Environmental Awards is Mr. Shah Choudhury, 571-372-6809, or shah.a.choudhury.civ@mail.mil.

-John Conger Acting Deputy Under Secretary of Defense (Installations and Environment)
+Acting Deputy Under Secretary of Defense (Installations and Environment)